 205. DISCUSSION.
 Either term.
 Credit three hours.
-Not open to freshmen or to students who have taken Speech and Drama 103.
-Fall term, M W F 9, Mr. SAVEREID.
-Spring term, M W F 9 or T Th S 9, Mr. ARNOLD and Mr. SAVEREID.
+Not open to freshmen.
+Fall term, M W F 9, Mr. ARNOLD.
+Spring term, M W F 9 or T Th S 9, Mr. ARNOLD and Mr. BLACK.

 Study of the principles of systematic investigation and reflective thinking as applied to discussion.
-Practice in discussion of current problems by use of such forms as: round-table, panel, dialogue, case conference, committee, parliamentary, and lecture-forum.
+Practice in discussion of current problems by use of such forms as round table, panel, dialogue, case conference, committee, parliamentary, and lecture-forum.